-See Endpoint Interface on page 81.
+See Endpoint Interface.

 3. Implement the Consumer interface-there are several different approaches you can take to implementing a consumer, depending on whether you need to implement an event-driven pattern, a scheduled poll pattern, or a polling pattern.
 The consumer implementation is also crucially important for determining the threading model used for processing a message exchange.